 1. Get an EIN

 First, you’ll need an Employer Identification Number (EIN).
 Self-employed people don’t usually need to have one of these because they can file their taxes using their Social Security Number.
 If you apply for an EIN online, you can receive it immediately.
-You can choose to fill out IRS Form SS-4 instead, but you’ll have to wait about four days to receive your EIN if you fax the form and four to five weeks if you mail it.
+You can choose to fill out IRS Form SS-4 instead, but you’ll have to wait about four days to receive your EIN if you fax the form and about four weeks if you mail it.

 2. Choose a Provider